 There is a huge population of Lebanese in Mexico and a similar dish is served called Tacos Árabes, which originated in Puebla in the 1930s from Lebanese-Mexican cuisine.
 Tacos Árabes use shawarma-style meat carved from a spit, but are served in a pita bread called pan arabe.
 If you have ever met Dallas Chef Abraham Salum who operates Komali, he is of Mexican-Lebanese descent.

 The tacos at Bachman Tacos are an excellent example of the Trompo Taco, which is actually a tricked out Taco Al Pastor.
 The meat is marinated and skewered daily, and sliced to order.
 Each slice is a bit charred from the sugars in the pineapple giving it this crispy texture and amazing flavor that pops with each bite.
 The tacos are served with grilled onions and peppers, along with a sprinkling of fresh onion and cilantro.
 But you won’t need the extra toppings, the tacos stand solid on their own.
-But you may wish to use the delicious salsa verde that is in a portion cup on the side for good measure.
+You may wish to use the delicious salsa verde that is in a portion cup on the side for good measure.

 It is Taco Tuesday!
 Here is a cool visit through the streets of Mexico to eat Trompo.